 If you have no plan, no motivation and no good reason you should definitely not go – even if all your colleagues or friends are going.
 Do not follow the herd.
 The probability that you will experience it as unpleasant is high.

 2. Do not go abroad because somebody told you so

 If you are not convinced and somebody else pushed you to go, reflect carefully whether it is really useful for you and your career to work abroad.
 If your family pushes you, discuss carefully why they want you to leave the country.
 If your supervisor pushes you, analyse carefully what is at stake for him or her, maybe they have a hidden agenda.
 Do not go abroad if you do not have a good plan.

 3. Do not go abroad if you leave your children behind

 From personal experience I know that leaving your child or children behind is a bad idea.
 You will never catch up the time with your child growing up.
 These years are lost.
 Being an absent parent is bad for your child and cannot be compensated by having “really fantastic bonding time” during a skype meeting, a weekend, once a month or every 6 months.

 4. Do not go abroad if you destroy your relationship

 If your partner pushes you to go abroad together you should carefully analyse the economic and emotional costs.
 It may be a fantastic experience which may strengthen the relationship.
 However, if one of you leaves the country you will put serious strain on your relationship.
-Skype is not a compensation for hugging your partner.
+Online communication is not a compensation for hugging your partner.
 However, your relationship may survive (and even get stronger) when you are away for only one or two years.
 Read more here: 9 reasons not to go abroad – and how to handle them!